 Controlled Activity Approval – Footpath works adjacent to the waterway area

 A Controlled Activity Approval under section 92 of the Water Management Act 2000 must be made to the Natural Resources Access Regulator (NRAR) for footpath works adjacent to the waterway area.
+Alternatively the developer may provide documentary evidence from the regulator that such an approval is not required.

+Note: The controlled activity approval may be triggered by the footpath works extending to Simpson Creek.

 Works in a Public Road Reserve